 The required sampling period is calculated to yield an integer number of samples in a measurement period which gives the closest sampling period to the nominal sampling period for the channels being controlled.
 The sampling period is also adjusted to not yield an integer number of samples in any harmonic (including the fundamental) over 500Hz.
-The nominal sampling period for the channel types are as follows (this does not limit the HF amplitude performance of the PA900) -
+The nominal sampling period for all channel types is 1.2MSPS (this does not limit the HF amplitude performance of the PA910/920).
+Each actual sampling period is controlled with 2.5ps average resolution and 2.6ns incremental resolution with a quasirandom distribution of incremental sample periods within a range sufficient to avoid Nyquist sampling limits.